linimary/Vinyl_Collection/README.md

 3. Click on the "Modify" button.
 4. Update the information in the dialog that appears.
 5. Click "Submit" to save the changes.
-Deleting Vinyl Records
+### Deleting Vinyl Records
-Navigate to the Home tab.
+1. Navigate to the Home tab.
-Select the vinyl record you want to delete from the table.
+2. Select the vinyl record you want to delete from the table.
-Click on the "Delete" button to remove the selected vinyl record from your collection.
+3. Click on the "Delete" button to remove the selected vinyl record from your collection.
-Browsing Vinyl Collection
+### Browsing Vinyl Collection
-Use the Home tab to view your entire vinyl collection.
+- Use the Home tab to view your entire vinyl collection.
-Filter records by genre, size, and condition using the respective dropdown menus.
+- Filter records by genre, size, and condition etc using the respective dropdown menus in the Search tab.
-Adding New Genres and Sizes
+### Adding New Genres and Sizes
-Navigate to the Edit tab.
+1. Navigate to the Edit tab.
-Select either "Genres" or "Sizes" from the dropdown menu.
+2. Select either "Genres" or "Sizes" from the dropdown menu.
-Enter the name of the new genre or size in the provided field.
+3. Enter the name of the new genre or size in the provided field.
-Click on the "Add" button to add the new genre or size.
+4. Click on the "Add" button to add the new genre or size.
-Database Setup
-This application requires a database to store the vinyl collection data.
-Please ensure that you have set up the database connection properly before using the application.

-Dependencies
+## Dependencies
-JavaFX: This application is built using JavaFX for the user interface.
+- JavaFX: This application is built using JavaFX for the user interface.
-MySQL Connector/J: JDBC driver for MySQL database connectivity.
+- H2 Database: Embedded relational database for storing the data.
-Notes
+## Notes
-Make sure to fill in all required fields when adding or modifying vinyl records.
+- Make sure to fill in all required fields when adding or modifying vinyl records.
-Ensure that you have added at least one genre and one size in the Edit tab before adding vinyl records.
+- Ensure that you have added at least one genre and one size in the Edit tab before adding.